-MISS KENT, of Indiana.
-Wishes another year in the Seminary, and has thought of continuing her work as a chiropractic physician in order to secure funds for another Seminary year.

-Pecommended that she engage in Bible work, if some local conference can be found willing to pay wage at \$7 per week for the summer, and half her next year's scholarship, or \$80.
+Recommended to Bible work for the summer. - MISS KENT, of Indiana.
+Wishes another year in the Seminary, and has thought of continuing her work as a chiropractic physician in order to secure funds for another Seminary year. - Pecommended that she engage in Bible work, if some local conference can be found willing to pay wage at \$7 per week for the summer, and half her next year's scholarship, or \$80. - L. Bowen and wife, of New York.

-L.Bowen and wife, of New York.
-Recommended that he work on farm until African opening is secured.
+Recommended that he work on farm until African opening is secured. - g.
+Beuchel and wife, of Michigan.

-F.Beuchel and wife, of Michigan.
-Recommended to join a tent company in the East.
+Recommended to join a tent company in the East. - H.G.Bayley and wife, of Michigan.

-H.G.Bayley and wife, of Michigan.
-Pecommended to join a tent company in the East.

-Miss Cassie Wilson, of Michigan, Bible worker.
+Pecommended to join a tent company in the East. - Miss Cassie Wilson, of Michigan, Bible worker.
 Burden for work among Catholics.
 Would be glad to follow up work in District of Columbia, and to take a one-year nurses' course.
-Recommended for Bible work in the East.

-F.Hermann and wife, of New York.
-Proposes to support himself in New York City until called to Arabic field.

-Recommended to work on his own plan until the European Division calls him.

-Miss Joplin, of Oklahoma, teacher.
-Has suggested entering the canvassing work in Oklahoma in order to earn scholarship for another year.

-Recommended that she engage in the canvassing work in the East.

-C.P.Lillie and wife, of Massachusetts.
+Recommended for Bible work in the East. - F. Hermann and wife, of New York.
+Proposes to support himself in New York City until called to Arabic field. - Recommended to work on his own plan until the Furopean Division calls him. - Miss Joplin, of Oklahoma, teacher.
+Has suggested entering the canvassing work in Oklahoma in order to earn scholarship for another year. - Recommended that she engage in the canvassing work in the East. - C.P.Lillie and wife, of Massachusetts.

 Recommended to engage in tent work.

 Walter Mead, of South Africa.
 Has talked of canvassing in Southern Illinois.
-Recommended that his work remain open until we hear from Africa.
+Percommended that his work remain open until we hear from Africa.